KamilGoust/my-task-manager/README.md

-First project.
+My First project.
 Created based on Spring Boot.

-Task planner is a web application in which the user can create his own account and enter tasks to be performed, as well as delete or edit them.
+The task planner is a web application in which the user can create his own account and enter tasks to be performed, as well as delete or edit them.